Damac Hills Property Investment: Branded Residences, Golf

-Damac Hills investment guide — DAMAC ~88% delivery rate, villa yields 4.0–5.5%, branded residence premium, Trump International Golf Club tenant profile, and 2026 risks.
+Damac Hills investment guide — DAMAC ~88% delivery rate, villa yields 4.0–5.5%, branded residence premium, Trump International Golf Club tenant profile

 Damac Hills is DAMAC Properties’ flagship golf community — 42 million sq ft centred on Trump International Golf Club, with apartment clusters, townhouses, and villas radiating outward along Hessa Street.
 For investors, it occupies the space between premium Emaar villa communities and mid-market apartment yield plays: accessible villa entry, branded residence optionality, and yields that beat Palm Jumeirah but trail JVC.